Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 [^1]: Discord brought a breaking change for the mod in question.
 [^2]: Some occasional breaks might occur depending on the maintainers' free time.
+[^3]: Mod is proprietary and minified, is distributing BetterDiscord builds that might be tempered with.

 ## Contributing